 You’re not going to live in your student’s college town, your student is.
 So why should you have any interest in getting to know it?
 Largely for two reasons: you can help your student discover some new things – or let them show you what they’ve discovered, and – it can be fun!

 College towns can be great places to get to know.
 Obviously, large university towns have many opportunities available, but even in a small town with a small college; there are often fun and interesting things to do.
 Many families will visit their student’s college town at least three times a year – to drop the student off in the fall, at a Family or Parents’ Weekend, and to pick the student up in the spring.
 (Of course, students with their own cars, or who fly to campus, may not be dropped off and picked up.)
 These visits are opportunities to get to know the town or city.

 Many families turn these visits into mini-vacations.
 You might extend the visit by a day or two just to spend time exploring.
 Or you might choose to visit at a less busy time when there are no crowds.
-According to a recent article in the Boston Globe, many college towns have become hot travel destinations.
+According to an article in the Boston Globe, many college towns have become hot travel destinations.
 Some schools even offer special programs with discounts and special deals at local businesses just for families.